 Psychosis can lead to persistent disability, increased cost in treatment, social inequalities and suicide if not intervened early.
-McGorry et. al., 2016; NICE, 2010 The initial 3 - 5 years from a first episode of psychosis is a critical period whereby early intervention improves outcomes and alters the trajectory of illness and disability.
-NICE, 2014 Early intervention in psychosis consists of early detection of people at risk and phase-specific treatment.
-Orygen, 2016; Marshall M et al., 2011
+22; 92 The initial 3 - 5 years from a first episode of psychosis is a critical period whereby early intervention improves outcomes and alters the trajectory of illness and disability.
+Early intervention in psychosis consists of early detection of people at risk and phase-specific treatment 93; 94, level I

 Specialised high-risk service is a psychiatric service meant for those at risk of psychosis e.g. in Outreach and Support in South London (OASIS).
-In a cohort study on patients with first episode psychosis which mainly consisted of schizophrenia at 24 months follow-up, compared with conventional service, OASIS showed significant: Fusar-Poli P et al., 2016, level II-2
+In a cohort study on patients with first episode psychosis which mainly consisted of schizophrenia at 24 months follow-up, compared with conventional service, OASIS showed significantly: 95, level II-2

-- fewer days in hospital
+- · fewer days in hospital

 - shorter median referral-to-diagnosis time

 - reduced likelihood of compulsory hospital admission

 - lower frequency of admission

 In a recent Cochrane systematic review of three RCTs, extended specialised early intervention (SEI) resulted in fewer disengagements from mental health treatment compared with standard SEI + TAU for people with recent-onset psychosis (RR=0.45, 95% CI 0.27 to 0.75).
-However, there was no significant difference in remission.
-Puntis S et al., 2020, level I
+However, there was no significant difference in remission.96, level I

-People with schizophrenia experiencing first episode of psychosis should receive treatment from the early intervention services which provide a full range of pharmacological, psychological, social, occupational and educational interventions.
-APA, 2019; NICE, 2015; SIGN, 2013
+People with schizophrenia experiencing first episode of psychosis should receive treatment from the early intervention services which provide a full range of pharmacological, psychological, social, occupational and educational interventions.22; 36; 49

-- Key elements in early intervention in psychosis services are: NICE, 2014 - swift assessment through a readily accessed point of contact by a practitioner competent in recognising first episode psychosis - staff who build up trust and confidence - o provision of good information on psychosis and treatment options - a care coordinator who will support throughout their time in the service, including helping them with self-management skills, social care issues e.g. housing or debt management, and relapse prevention work - o a choice of psychological and pharmacological interventions - support, information and advice for families and carers, including carers' assessments where required - o support with employment, training and/or education - o regular physical health checks, monitoring and appropriate treatment, with support and/or education - regular monitoring of risk - o routine monitoring of other co-existing conditions, including depression, anxiety and substance misuse, particularly in the early phases of treatment - o a crisis plan and prompt service response in crisis
+- Key elements in early intervention in psychosis services are: - swift assessment through a readily accessed point of contact by a practitioner competent in recognising first episode psychosis - o staff who build up trust and confidence - o provision of good information on psychosis and treatment options - a care coordinator who will support throughout their time in the service, including helping them with self-management skills, social care issues e.g. housing or debt management, and relapse prevention work - o a choice of psychological and pharmacological interventions - support, information and advice for families and carers, including carers' assessments where required - o support with employment, training and/or education - regular physical health checks, monitoring and appropriate treatment, with support and/or education - o regular monitoring of risk - routine monitoring of other co-existing conditions, including depression, anxiety and substance misuse, particularly in the early phases of treatment - o a crisis plan and prompt service response in crisis

-Early intervention in psychosis service should be provided in people with first episode of psychosis.
+Early intervention in psychosis service should be provided for people with first episode of psychosis.